jrdnlx/JavaTraining/README.md

 Based on the context, try to create hard coded data; Use only java 8 features.

 1) How many male and female employees are there in this organization?
 2) Find out Average age of male and female emps?
 3) Find the highest paid employee in this org?
 4) List all te names of employee who has joined after 2015?
 5) Find out the senior most employee in this org?
 6) Count the number of emps in each department?
 7) Find male and female employees are in Maintenance department?
 8) Find  the average slary of male and female employees?
 9) Differentiat eht the employees who are younger or equal to 30 yrs from those employees    who older than 25 years
 10) List down the names of all employees in each department?

+## AS6

+Java Console ->Front End
+MySQL Database-> Backend  (store alteast 5 records minimum) Getting the values from the user:
+Applly CRUD operations:

+1) Get the list of employees
+2) Update the existing employee based in his/her id
+3) Delete an employee based on the employee id
+4) Get the employee by i